robertdstein/uvotredux/README.md

 ```

 ### Installation locally
-You can instead install heasoft locally, following the official guide: https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/ .
+You can instead install `HEASoft` locally, following the official guide: https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/ .
 In that case, when you are done, run:

 ```bash
 pip install uvotsource